brightcove/brightcove-player-sdk-ios-oux/README.md

 Quick Start
 ===========
-BCOVOUX is a plugin for [Brightcove Player SDK for iOS][bcovsdk] that provides support for Brightcove OnceUX server side ad stitching.
+BrightcoveOUX is a plugin for [Brightcove Player SDK for iOS][bcovsdk] that provides support for Brightcove OnceUX server side ad stitching.
 Its use is relatively straightforward.

     [1] BCOVOUXAdComponentDisplayContainer *displayContainer = [[BCOVOUXAdComponentDisplayContainer alloc] initWithAdComponentContainer:self.videoContainer companionSlots:nil];